ctrautma/RHEL_NIC_QUALIFICATION/README.md

 collect the "LAST" iteration of the performance QE tests and functional tests.
 It is assumed that the last run was the iteration you wish to send for review.
 If you have a different iteration you wish to submit modify the txt files in RHEL_NIC_QUAL_LOGS to point to the dated folder you wish to submit and run the collection script again.
+Also make sure the TC FLOWER test result file fl_change.dat is in the folder you are executing the script from.

 The files are vsperf_logs_folder.txt and kernel_functional_logs.txt which point to specific folders.